IT Technology ~ Network + Hardware + OS + Smart + Web = LiBe.net

 Home Assistant heating control revised.

-After around 20 years, I was able to take control of my heat pump with Home Assistant and an ESP32.
-Combined with the performance data of the PV system, Home Assistant is able to use the electricity produced as directly as possible for heating and thus increase self-sufficiency: ... continue reading
+After around 20 years, I was able to use Home Assistant and an ESP32 to take control of my heat pump and control it.
+Combined with the performance data of the PV system, Home Assistant is able to use the PV surplus as directly as possible for heating and thus increase self-consumption: ... continue reading

 OPNSense and Wireguard